 If this is something you’re struggling with, take comfort in the fact that you’re not alone.
 If it’s something you really want to work on, check out these resources to help you get started:

-For the other problem areas that many entrepreneurs struggle with, these resources can be great places to seek information from:
+For the other problem areas, these resources can be great places to seek information from:

 - Conversion Optimization:

 - How to Get Your First 100 Sales

 - Conversion Rate Optimization: Ways to Increase Sales

 - The Complete Guide to Conversion Rate Optimization for First-Year Stores

 - The Complete Guide to Reducing Cart Abandonment